top of page

 Macular Society

-Macular degeneration is the main cause of sight loss in the UK.
-The Macular Society is a charity that supports those with the condition, and funds research to find a cure.
-This work really opened eyes to the condition itself, and what the charity does to help those affected.
+Macular Degeneration is the UK's biggest cause of sight loss.
+Sometimes a condition called Charles Bonnet syndrome follows, side-effects are often horrific hallucinations.
+This incredible charity supports those affected, and funds research to find a cure.
+With films made by Aardman, this work really opened eyes to the illness.
 It opened wallets too, pulling in over 3,000 new donors.

 Screen Shot 2021-11-25 at 17.13.51.png